 Liberty Grand is one of the top wedding venues in the GTA.
-Its classic elegance, a reasonable cost per person, excellent services, great food and its location make this one of the most sought after event spaces in Toronto.
+Its classic elegance, reasonable cost per person, excellent services, great food and location make this one of the most sought-after event spaces in Toronto.

 According to Liberty Grand, the wedding associated cost is between $110 and $140 per person and includes an open bar and the rental of the venue.

 Offseason weddings between January and March receive a 10% discount.
 Also, Friday and Sunday weddings receive the same special pricing.

 I need to mention the establishment offers probably the best value you will get in the GTA and that is the reason Liberty Grand is in very high demand.
 The packages include rental of the hall, sound equipment (most places charge extra for this), servers, bartenders, standard 8 hours bar, wedding coordinator, bridal suite, tasting for the couple and some other extras.
 There is very little else for which you pay extra (dress, officiant, photographer, etc.), and that gives couples peace of mind.

 According to our study the place is among the top 50 most desirable wedding venues in the GTA.
 The establishment does over 200 marriages a year and as you can imagine, the staff is expert in making your special day... really special.